+*Schedule could be adjusted to reflect an earlier impact report date, pending data availability.

 ComEd Upstream Commercial Food Service Equipment Pilot CY2020 Evaluation Plan

 Introduction

 In CY2019, ComEd, Nicor Gas and Peoples Gas and North Shore Gas launched an Upstream Food Service Equipment Pilot.
 These products have seen limited participation and savings within downstream programs.
 ComEd, Nicor Gas, Peoples Gas and North Shore Gas hope to increase participation and savings by moving up the supply chain and involving manufacturers and distributors as well as end users in the pilot.
 Purchasing decisions for food service equipment are largely influenced by first costs and by distributor stocking practices which make them good candidates for an upstream pilot.